SaranBalaji90/amazon-eks-connector/README.md

 # EKS Connector

-EKS Connector is a client-side agent that connects any Kubernetes cluster to EKS AWS.
+EKS Connector is a client-side agent that connects any Kubernetes cluster to EKS.

 ## How it works